DcBexter/newstockscanner/README.md

 cd backend && pytest --cov --cov-branch --cov-report=xml  # Run directly with pytest
 ```

-The test results and coverage report will be displayed in the console.
+The test results and coverage report will be displayed on the console.

 ## Progress Tracking